tjgusshy/A-Btest/Ab-test.md

     A(113).

--   After carrying out hypothesis test, the result showed that the difference between the conversion rate are not due to mere chances and are statistically different.
+-   After carrying out hypothesis test, the result showed that the difference between the conversion rate is not due to mere chance, and are statistically different.

 -   WE are 95% confident that conversion rate for A is lower than the